wattahay/cli-game-scripts/README.md

 5. Press 'tab' to see and change upcoming level setup or pawn speeds
 6. Press 'esc' to escape the settings, and enter the next level

-**Note:** The pull key changes between 'shift' and 'ctrl' depending on the control keys.
+**Note:** The pull key changes between 'shift' and 'ctrl' depending on the chosen direction keys.

 ### Controls